legendofnoobs/Taskery/README.md

-# Taskery - A MERN Stack Task Manager
+# Taskery - An AI-powered MERN Stack Task Manager

-> **Taskery** is a full-stack task management application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+> **Taskery** is an AI-powered full-stack task management application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It helps you organize your projects and tasks efficiently with a clean, modern, and intuitive user interface.

 ---